youzan/vant/src/index-bar/README.md

 ### Intro

-Used for the index classification display and quick positioning of the list.
+Used for indexed sorting display and quick positioning of lists.

 ### Install